BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 2 Homework/Problem3_KCL.md

 ## :orange: Required in your homework answer

-1. Include a screenshot of the plot of the current flowing thru R1
+1. Include 3 screenshots of your 3 current plots, respectively
-2. Include a screenshot of the plot of the voltage drop across R1
+2. Include a screenshot of your final circuit schematic, with all 3 current values and directions labeled.
-3. Include a screenshot the power dissipation of R1 shown by LTSpice
-4. Calculate the power dissipation of R1 yourself.
-Use the formula $P=V\cdot I$, and with the current and voltage readings from LTSpice.
+3. Include a single equation calculation to justify whether it follows KCL.